Skip to main content

 The Great Dictator (1940)

 We could trace the development of any one of these threads, but by the mid-2010s, Hollywood sees a heavy demand for films that elevate historically marginalized groups.
-Arguably the centerpiece of this was, of course, in February 2018 when Marvel Studios released Black Panther, the first ever superhero movie to center on a Black character.
+The centerpiece of this was, of course, in February 2018 when Marvel Studios released Black Panther, the first ever superhero movie to center on a Black character.

 And the progressive crowd absolutely recognized the opportunity this was to make this into a turning point in larger culture.
 There were literally Gofundme campaigns raised specifically to help Black children see Black Panther in theaters, which saw support from celebrities such as Viola Davis.
 Frederik Joseph, who spearheaded one such campaign, explained,